AMLMUN/anavrytaprogrammerunion.github.io/readme.md

-Welcome abroad.
+Welcome aboard.

 This is the official AMLMUN website repository.
-I am leaving you here a small documentation so that you can get started.
+I am leaving here a small documentation so that you can get started.

 All the main pages are located in the same level as this document.
 The first-level files are as follows: